readium/annotations/README.md

 }
 ```

+Note: It would be more efficient to create a simpler EPUBCFISelector, as an equivalent of the FragmentSelector conforming to http://www.idpf.org/epub/linking/cfi/epub-cfi.html defined in the W3C Annotation Model, which would avoid expressing the "epubcfi()" part and the left part of the CFI which relates to the resource already selected by the "source" property of the annotation.

 ##### 1.3.2.3.
 CSS Selector

+Reference in the W3C Annotation Data Model: [CSS Selector](https://www.w3.org/TR/annotation-model/#css-selector)

 This Selector describes an HTML element in an EPUB resource using the [CSS Selectors Level 3](https://www.w3.org/TR/selectors-3/) syntax.

-If not present in a Range Selector, it is used to select an image, an audio or video clip or any other element in the DOM that does not correspond to a text fragment.
+It is used to select an image, an audio or video clip or any other element in the DOM that does not correspond to a text fragment.
 The annotation is therefore contextual to the HTML resource, not directly attached to the media resource.

+Note: such construct can be mapped from and to a DOM Range using simple code.
+See https://www.npmjs.com/package/css-selector-generator for an example of open-source codebase generating CSS Selectors from a Node; For getting a Node from a CSS Selector, developers will use document.querySelector().

 Implementation: Thorium Reader 3.1 does not allow the selection of a media resource.
+This should be added in version 3.2.

-Sample 5: A CSS Selectors identifies the 5th img in the resource.
+Sample 5: A CSS Selector points at the 5th img in the resource.

 ```json
 {